0xadada/0xadada.github.io/_posts/2019-09-25-on-fascism.md

 to the scale and effort required of the state to enforce the authoritarian rule of a minority with a police state apparatus.
-Fascism is unsustainable in the long-term, and must be pushed aside by a more efficient and rational form of power; neoconservative or neoliberal representational democracy being examples.
+Fascism is unsustainable in the long-term, and must be pushed aside by a more efficient and rational form of power; neoconservative or neoliberal representational democracy being typical contemporary examples.

-_This was an excerpt from "The Society of The Spectacle: Unpacked" a forthcoming book by 0xADADA._
+_This was an excerpt from "The Society of The Spectacle" by Guy Debord and translated by 0xADADA._

 <aside>
   Photo by <a href="https://unsplash.com/@alecfavale">Alec Favale</a> on